 Benzoyl peroxide is the best medical-grade ingredient for men with acne—no need to use prescription benzoyl peroxide or strength of 5% or 10%.
 Instead, benzoyl peroxide 2.% will provide the maximal effect without irritating the skin and is the best choice for most men with acne.

-Retinoids can be helpful for mild acne, especially for the reduction of whiteheads and blackheads, over-the-counter retinol products that are usually as effective and less irritating than retinoids that require a doctor's prescription.
-Beware that when you use a retinol treatment cream, you need to start gradually, twice a week, to let your skin adjust to the medication.
-Using retinol has an additional bonus – reduction of and prevention of fine wrinkles and improving skin texture.
+Retinoids can be helpful for mild acne, especially for reducing whiteheads and blackheads; over-the-counter retinol products are usually as effective and less irritating than retinoids that require a doctor's prescription.
+Beware that when you use a retinol treatment cream, you must start gradually, twice a week, to let your skin adjust to the medication.
+Using retinol has an additional bonus – reducing and preventing fine wrinkles and improving skin texture.
 For optimal results, combine retinol with a morning oil-free moisturizer.
 Using a moisturizer will further help prevent future skin aging and reduce sun sensitivity caused by the retinoids.

 Topical and oral antibiotics for men with acne